A complete guide to Edexcel A-Level Chemistry

 Physical chemistry on Paper 1

-Topics 1 (Atomic structure and the periodic table), 2 (Bonding and structure), 5 (Formulae and equations and moles), 8 (Energetics), 11 (Equilibrium I), 12 (Acid-base equilibria), 13 (Energetics II – entropy and Gibbs), 16 (Kinetics II) and 18 (Electrode potentials and fuel cells) all feed in.
+Topics 1 (Atomic structure and the periodic table), 2 (Bonding and structure), 3 (Redox I), 5 (Formulae, equations and amounts of substance), 8 (Energetics), 10 (Equilibrium I), 11 (Equilibrium II), 12 (Acid-base equilibria), 13 (Energetics II – entropy and Gibbs) and 14 (Redox II – electrode potentials and fuel cells) all feed in.
 This is a serious volume of calculation content.

 Tip